kpj/kpj.github.io--old/_posts/2014-08-22-build-kernel.md

 $ cp arch/x86/boot/bzImage /boot/vmlinuz-custom
 {% endhighlight %}

-here, `custom` can be replaced with anything you like (just remember what it is).
+You might want to replace `custom` with something you can remember more easily.

-Don't forget to install your modules
+Finally, don't forget to install your modules

 {% highlight bash %}
 $ make modules_install